armandvanhelsync/very-simple-contact-form/readme.txt

 2) Check info about installation and check shortcode for mistakes.

-3) Install another contactform plugin to determine if it's caused by Very Simple Contact Form or something else.
+3) Install another contactform plugin (such as Contact Form 7) to determine if it's caused by Very Simple Contact Form or something else.

-4) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
-Ask them to enable it.
+4) Messages are send using the wp_mail function (similar to php mail function).
+Maybe your hostingprovider disabled the php mail function, ask them to enable it.

 = Can I use multiple forms on the same website? =
 Yes and no. Don't use multiple forms on the same website.
 This may cause a conflict.
 But you can use the shortcode on your contactpage and the widget on the same website.